-Adopting a Dog: It Takes a Village.
+Adopting a Dog: It Take a Village.
 Also a Pooper Scooper

 We rescued a terrier, although why anyone would is beyond me.